Trump wants to deliver State of Union next week as planned

-WASHINGTON (AP) — The White House is proceeding with plans for President Donald Trump to deliver his State of the Union speech in front of a joint session of Congress on Tuesday without knowing whether Democrats will let him have that stage.
+WASHINGTON (AP) — President Donald Trump made clear Wednesday that he intends to deliver his State of the Union speech to a joint session of Congress next week, telling House Speaker Nancy Pelosi in a letter that there are no security concerns stemming from the government shutdown and “therefore I will be honoring your invitation.”

-“At this point, we’re moving forward,” said Trump spokeswoman Sarah Huckabee Sanders, even as officials continued to work on a backup plan to have the president speak somewhere else.
+Pelosi had asked Trump to postpone the Jan.
+29 address.
+But Trump wrote back: “It would be so very sad for our Country if the State of the Union were not delivered on time, on schedule, and very importantly, on location!”

-“Nancy Pelosi made the invitation to the president on the State of the Union,” Sanders said, referring to an invitation extended by the Houser speaker before she pulled away the welcome mat in a letter last week.
-“He accepted.”
+Trump’s letter is the latest move in a game of brinkmanship between Trump and the House speaker as they remain locked in an increasingly personal standoff over Trump’s demand for border wall money that has forced a partial government shutdown that is now in its second month.

 Most Read Nation & World Stories